 You can keep your rankings your old site has earned and transfer them to your new site when you migrate from one domain to another.
 Sometimes this can be complicated, sometimes not.

-Heading tags have some influence when it comes to ranking in Google.
-Stick to one ‘H1’ on the page, and make the rest of the text headings ‘H2’, ‘H3′.
+Heading tags have influence when it comes to ranking in Google.
+Though it doesn’t matter to Google, I stick to one ‘H1’ on the page and use headings ‘H2’, ‘H3′ were appropriate.
 Keep headings in order.
 Avoid using headings for design elements.
 Write naturally with keywords in Headings if relevant.
 Avoid keyword stuffing.

 Keep page title tags to 12 words and under 60 characters.
 Include keyword phrase.
 Use 50-word meta descriptions with short sentences.
 Avoid repetition.
 Be succinct.
 Do not keyword stuff.
 Summarise the page.
 Make meta tags unique to the page.
 Review and optimise your SERP snippet.